leqals/portfolio/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
 =======
 # portfolio
 This a git pipeline to deploy my vite-hostinger portfolio website as practice for learn devOps CI/CO.
 Feel free to copy the code and design.
-I still be best at this regardless.
+I'll still be best at this regardless.
 >>>>>>> origin/main